dwbrown115/GameServer/ARCHITECTURE.md

 - `JwtSecret` (required)
 - `SpawnCooldownSeconds` – minimum delay between successful spawns
 - `NoSpawnRadius` – inner exclusion radius inside the requested spawn circle
+- `RunWhiteSkinBackfill` – when true, runs a one-time startup backfill to ensure existing `UserData` rows own the canonical white skin and have `ActiveSkin` set to its UUID (if present)

 ### Data Access (`GameDbContext`)
 DbSets: